zxc916684603/ecs/intl.en-US/Best Practices/FaaS instances best practices/Use RTL compiler on an f1 instance.md

     ```

     # If needed, add the environment variable and grant permission to run the commands.
-    export PATH=$PATH:/opt/dcp1_0/script/
+    export PATH=$PATH:/opt/dcp1_1/script/
-    chmod +x /opt/dcp1_0/script/faascmd
+    chmod +x /opt/dcp1_1/script/faascmd
     # Replace hereIsMySecretId with your AccessKey ID.
 Replace hereIsMySecretKey with your AccessKey Secret.
 faascmd config --id=hereIsMySecretId --key=hereIsMySecretKey
     faascmd config --id=hereIsYourSecretId --key=hereIsYourSecretKey
-    # Replace hereIsMyBucket with the OSS bucket name in the China East 1 region.
+    # Replace hereIsYourBucket with the OSS bucket name in the China East 1 region.
     faascmd auth --bucket=hereIsYourBucket
     ```

-2. Make sure you are at the /opt/dcp1\_0/hw/samples/dma\_afu directory, and run the command to upload the gbs file.
+2. Make sure you are at the /opt/dcp1\_1/hw/samples/dma\_afu directory, and run the command to upload the gbs file.

     ```
     faascmd upload_object --object=dma_afu.gbs --file=dma_afu.gbs